EducationMoney.com Homepage

 FINANCIAL INFORMATION:

-Range and Average of Financial Assistance: Assistance ranges from $404 per month for full-time students, $304 for three-quarter-time students, and $202 for half-time students.
+For classes taken since October 1, 2014, the rates of assistance are $1018 per month for full-time students, $763 for three-quarter-time students, $506 for half-time students, and $254.50 for less-than-half-time students.
 The amount of assistance is subject to change consistent with the current computation of educational assistance allowance set forth in Title IV of the Higher Education Act, Section 3532 of Title 38, U.S.C.

 back to top